 Vegetables: They are low in saturated fat and total fat, and have no cholesterol.
 A diet high in vegetables may help keep cholesterol levels low.
 Vegetables are great substitutes for foods high in saturated fat and cholesterol.
 Green beans, Green, leafy vegetables, Kale, Onions, “Skin on” potatoes, Spinach, Sweet potatoes, Tomatoes, Broccoli, Celery help in increasing good cholesterol and prevent plague formation.

-According to a recent study capsaicin and a close chemical relative boost heart health in two ways.
-They lower cholesterol levels by reducing accumulation of cholesterol in the body and increasing its breakdown and excretion in the feces.
 They also block action of a gene that makes arteries contract, restricting the flow of blood to the heart and other organs.
 The blocking action allows more blood to flow through blood vessels.

 Fruits: Choose the whole fruit with skin included, instead of the juice.
 Juice is the fruit with all the fiber removed.
 Apples, Berries, Citrus fruits, Cranberries, Grapes help prevent oxidation of LDL cholesterol.